 At IU School of Nursing, you join a proven leader in distance-accessible education.
 You can choose from tracks offered in the master's program that are distance-accessible or hybrid, two doctoral, or an undergraduate completion option in distance format or obtain a graduate certificate, Teaching in Nursing.
 Distance-accessible courses employ a variety of learning and teaching strategies, engage learners through active learning, and promote independent learning facilitated by nursing experts.

-Throughout your academic career, you are supported by a team of academic advisors who will assist you with career and academic counseling, serve as a resource for you, and engage with you one-on-one to develop strategies to enrich and confirm your educational experience.
+Throughout your academic career, a team of academic advisors support you and assist you with career and academic counseling, serve as a resource for you, and engage with you one-on-one to develop strategies to enrich and confirm your educational experience.

 In addition to academic advising, the Center for Academic Affairs provides you with peer tutoring and mentoring to promote your overall success as a School of Nursing student.
 The Academic Support Assistant Program is especially well-equipped to help with the unique needs of underrepresented and/or first-generation college students.